AI, progress & app workflow

 What to do next

-For "How to use no-upload planning tools without turning progress into pressure", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "How to use no-upload planning tools without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use no-upload planning tools without turning progress into pressure" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.
+For "Progress use: no-upload planning tools", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Progress use: no-upload planning tools" when you want app support for that action.
+The useful signal for "Progress use: no-upload planning tools" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.

 Evidence boundary